 Functions and Benefits of Mangrove Forest

-The benefits and functions of Mangrove Forest from various perspectives, both ecological benefits, economic benefits, physical benefits, biological benefits, and chemical benefits, as well as social benefits are felt in coastal communities.
-Studies have been done and proved that mangrove forests play an important role in coastal life.
-The benefits of mangrove forests and functions can be summarized as follows:
+The benefits and functions of Mangrove Forest from various perspectives, such as ecological benefits, economic benefits, physical benefits, biological benefits, and chemical benefits, as well as social benefits are felt by coastal communities.
+Studies have been done and proved that mangrove forests become an important role in coastal life.
+The benefits and functions of mangrove forests can be summarized as follows:

 1. Habitat of rare animals